T

 landmark

-The iconic building where the Declaration of Independence and the U.S. Constitution were debated and adopted.
-Tours are guided and highly informative, offering a deep dive into pivotal moments of American history.
-Timed tickets are required and can be reserved online.
+The iconic building where both the Declaration of Independence and the U.S. Constitution were debated and adopted.
+Explore the Assembly Room and the Supreme Court Room, stepping back into the pivotal moments of American history.
+Timed entry tickets are required and can be reserved online.

 • Book tickets online in advance, especially during peak season.